Using the Content Editor

-The content editor page is divided into four main sections.
+The content editor page is divided into three main sections.

-The first section is where the text editor resides.
+The first section (#1) is the text editor.

-The second section is a sidebar housing multiple widgets used to manage certain attributes and metadata.
+The second section (#2) is the sidebar which holds multiple widgets that are used to manage attributes and metadata of the current article.

-The fourth section is called the actions section which holds the tools to submit, approve, send back, or publish an assignment.
+The third section (#3) is the actions section which holds the buttons to submit, approve, save draft, send back, or publish an assignment.

-Let's take a tour of these four sections in more detail.
+Let's take a look at these three sections in more detail.

 Table of Contents

-This area is heavily affected by Templates, which allows you to define the tabs and their content.
+This area can be customized using Templates, which allows you to create custom tabs and customize the default ones.

 The sidebar is located on the right side of the page.
-It has multiple widgets that contain useful information about the current assignment.
-It also has tools that allow you to change the assignment's workflow status, view revisions, and others.
+It has multiple widgets that contain useful information about the current assignment along with the tools that allow you to change the assignment's workflow status, view its revisions, and others.

 By default, there are four widgets in the sidebar: messages, assignment details, workflow status, and revision history.